svakam/covid-19-location/README.md

 - Deployed to AWS EB

 03/25/2020
-- Note: JHU CSSE data contains a number of discrepancies/conflicts on the country, state, and county level.
+- Note: JHU CSSE data contains a number of discrepancies/conflicts on the allCountries, state, and county level.
 Created a spreadsheet that accounts for these issues here: https://docs.google.com/spreadsheets/d/19x2CUBdHPlxBKUtfgJU2LzVXR_piVtvlo8lgi_DictI/edit?usp=sharing
 - Header nav bar for results page to filter by province if available

 03/26/2020
-- Refactored country dropdown methods to filter out redundant countries from data
+- Refactored allCountries dropdown methods to filter out redundant countries from data
 - Refactored "/" getmapping route functions out to appropriate class

 ## Data Flow
-Search bar entry that ideally contains the state or province, but also country, will be used to query the /countries endpoint.
-If successful, it must be decided whether the query was a country or a state/province.
-If a country was entered, the /summary endpoint will be queried to obtain the country, countryslug, and case data (confirmed, deaths, recovered).
-If a state/province was entered, the countryslug will be used to query the /country/
+Search bar entry that ideally contains the state or province, but also allCountries, will be used to query the /countries endpoint.
+If successful, it must be decided whether the query was a allCountries or a state/province.
+If a allCountries was entered, the /summary endpoint will be queried to obtain the allCountries, countryslug, and case data (confirmed, deaths, recovered).
+If a state/province was entered, the countryslug will be used to query the /allCountries/
 {countryslug}/status/{status} endpoint.
-The array of states/provinces from the /countries endpoint will be used to further find the desired state/province and iterate through the endpoint for /country/{countryslug}/status/{status} to get the state/province information.
+The array of states/provinces from the /countries endpoint will be used to further find the desired state/province and iterate through the endpoint for /allCountries/{countryslug}/status/{status} to get the state/province information.

 Covid19API endpoints (see the [API](https://covid19api.com/#details)):
 - /countries: Country, Slug, Provinces[]
 - /summary: Countries[Country, CountrySlug, NewConfirmed, TotalConfirmed, NewDeaths, TotalDeaths, NewRecovered, TotalRecovered]
-- /total/country/{countryslug}/status/{status}: Country (same one), Province, Lat/Lon, Date, Cases, Status (same one): relevant data is total # cases per day
+- /total/allCountries/{countryslug}/status/{status}: Country (same one), Province, Lat/Lon, Date, Cases, Status (same one): relevant data is total # cases per day
-- /country/{countryslug}/status/{status}: same as above, but relevant data is specific to province level
+- /allCountries/{countryslug}/status/{status}: same as above, but relevant data is specific to province level
-- /total/dayone/country/{countryslug}/status/{status}: for specific country only: and since day one of case #1 only
+- /total/dayone/allCountries/{countryslug}/status/{status}: for specific allCountries only: and since day one of case #1 only
-- /dayone/country/{countryslug}/status/{status}: same as above but specific to province level
+- /dayone/allCountries/{countryslug}/status/{status}: same as above but specific to province level

 ## Project management
 Trello: https://trello.com/b/LuJDmF4r/covid-19